 Courses may be added during the first week of the 15-week semester.
-New students registering for the first time during the first week of classes must meet with a counselor.
 After the first week, dropped courses will appear with a grade of "W." During the 15-week fall and spring semesters, courses may be dropped through the tenth week of the semester.
 Students must submit an add/drop form to the Welcome & Registration Center or use the college's Web site.
 Forms are available in the Welcome & Registration Center and Counseling & Advising Office.
 Failure to officially withdraw from a course will result in a grade of "F." Academic terms shorter than 15 weeks have separate add/drop schedules, published in the schedule of classes.
 See the schedule of classes for dates for individual classes, as well as refund schedules.